 Monday After breakfast in the diner you arrive at Salt Lake City and motor over the city's charming streets and boulevards.
 At noon, the organ recital in the world-famous Tabernacle, just one of the interesting features of the Mormon Temple Grounds.
-Luncheon at the Hotel Utah-drive to Saltair Beach for a dip in Great Salt Lake-then to the Utah for dinner, leaving for the parks at night.
+Luncheon at the Hotel Utah-drive to beach for a dip in Great Salt Lake-then dinner at the Utah, leaving for the parks at night.